-Chapter Two Optimal Control
+Chapter 3 Optimal Control

-This set of notes expands on Chapter 6 of Feedback Systems by Åström and Murray (ÅM08), which introduces the concepts of reachability and state feedback.
-We also expand on topics in Section 7.5 of ÅM08 in the area of feedforward compensation.
+This set of notes expands on Chapter 7 of FBS2e, which introduces the concepts of reachability and state feedback.
+We also expand on topics in Section 8.5 of FBS2e in the area of feedforward compensation.
 Beginning with a review of optimization, we introduce the notion of Lagrange multipliers and provide a summary of the Pontryagin's maximum principle.
 Using these tools we derive the linear quadratic regulator for linear systems and describe its usage.

-Prerequisites.
-Readers should be familiar with modeling of input/output control systems using differential equations, linearization of a system around an equilibrium point and state space control of linear systems, including reachability and eigenvalue assignment.
+Prerequisites Readers should be familiar with modeling of input/output control systems using differential equations, linearization of a system around an equilibrium point and state space control of linear systems, including reachability and eigenvalue assignment.
 Some familiarity with optimization of nonlinear functions is also assumed.

-2.1 Review: Optimization
+3.1 Review: Optimization